slashbyte/ht16k33/README.md

 Added a Pi compatible adaptation

 - The display functions well
-- Button input has yet to be tested, I'm lacking hardware
+- Added Button support, not the best